-We have 8 teaching assistants (known as Teaching & Learning Partners) who are trained to deliverinterventions such as Lexia, Word Wasp and Power of 2 (see above for further information).
+We have 7 teaching assistants (known as Teaching & Learning Partners) who are trained to deliver interventions such as Lexia, Word Wasp and Power of 2 (see above for further information).

-Teaching assistants may support pupils on a 1:1 basis when identified through SEN assessment (inconjunction with the local authority)
+In addition, we have 7 support assistants.
+Teaching assistants and Support Assistants may support pupils on a 1:1 basis when identified through SENassessment (in conjunction with the local authority)

-Teaching assistants will also support pupils in small groups when children are identified as working belowtheir age related expectations.
+Teaching assistants will also support pupils in small groups when children are identified as working below their age-related expectations.